Altinn/altinn-studio/test/cypress/README.md

 ```
 ### Test data prerequisite

-For running the test against test environments like AT, TT02, test user has to be created.
+1. For running the test against remote test environments like AT, TT02, test user has to be created.
+You won't need
+these if you intend to only run the tests against your local setup.

-Create a new file name `cypress.env.json` under `test\cypress` with the data created above.
+Create a new file name `cypress.env.json` under `test\cypress` with a username and password:

 ```json
 {